4 Exploratory Data Analysis

 ggMarginal(scatter_plot, type = "histogram", groupColour = TRUE,

-The central scatter plot reveals a clear positive association: customers who spend more also tend to make more transactions.
-Most observations lie along a broad diagonal band representing moderate spending and activity, where churners and non-churners largely overlap.
-The marginal histograms complement this view by enabling a quick comparison of the individual distributions for both features across churn groups.
+The central scatter plot shows a positive association: customers who spend more also tend to make more transactions.
+Most observations lie along a broad diagonal band, where churners and non-churners overlap substantially.
+The marginal histograms complement this view by showing how transaction amount and transaction count are distributed within each churn group.

 sub_churn = subset(churn,